Anna Nieto-Gómez

-Anna Nieto-Gomez (also rendered as NietoGomez) is a scholar, journalist, and author who was a central part of the early Chicana movement.
+Anna Nieto-Gomez (also rendered as NietoGomez) is an American scholar, journalist, and author who was a central part of the early Chicana movement.
 She founded the feminist journal, Encuentro Femenil, in which she and other Chicana writers addressed issues affecting the Latina community, such as childcare, reproductive rights, and the feminization of poverty.

 Early life

 Anna NietoGomez was born in San Bernardino, California on March 30, 1946, the eldest of three.
 NietoGomez is a third-generation Chicana on the maternal side of her family while having roots in New Mexico back to the 1600s on her father's side of the family.
 Her mother, a high school graduate, began working for the Santa Fe Railroad at the age of eighteen in 1944.
 NietoGomez learned the value of independence from her father, a man who grew up witnessing his single mother struggle to raise him.
 Her father, a World War II veteran, taught NietoGomez how to cook and sew since he believed a woman should be able to survive on their own.

 From an early age, NietoGomez was very aware of the discrimination, both from racism and sexism, that existed in her segregated community.
 Much of this early awareness stemmed from her own family.
 For example, as a young girl NietoGomez disliked how her grandfather treated her grandmother; she went on a meal strike in order to negotiate a behavior change from him.
 According to NietoGomez, "my grandma would not eat at that table until everyone was finished-like a servant, like she wasn't family-so that didn't seem right since neither my father nor my other grandfather treated their wives this way."
+Another example is when her father was looking for a job.
+As NietoGomez recounts it, her father would be the first in line for an interview and always the last one to be called.
+NietoGomez thinks they did this to "put him in his place" because "That’s what San Bernardino was all about, putting Mexicans in their place."

+NietoGomez was deeply involved in Catholic religious life, which later impacts her activism and political awareness; she attended Sunday mass, church services and the youth activities provided by her church.
+Her father was deeply against the church due to his experience as a young boy witnessing priests deny people their last rite because they were Mexican.